 Another example of technical debt in the code comes from Ipek Ozkaya, Senior Member of Technical Staff at Carnegie Mellon Software Engineering Institute.
-One successful maritime equipment company managed to amass 3 million lines of code over 16 years.
+One successful maritime equipment company managed to amass 3 million lines of code over 16 years, creating an astonishing amount of technical debt.
 Over the years new companies entered the marketplace, staff turned over, and the company launched more and more products that would end up under warranty or maintenance contracts.

-Technical debt slowed the team down considerably.
-It was difficult to make small changes or additions to the products and doing so often broke the code.
+Technical debt in the software system slowed the team down considerably and created massive amounts of work.
+It was difficult to make small changes or additions to the products and doing so often broke the code, creating short-term and long-term difficulties.
 When they launched new products, every release required developers to do several days of manual and labor-intensive regression testing with existing products.

 One of the biggest sources of technical debt is insufficient or out-of-date documentation.
 Ideally, developers will document why they made their choices and what they intended when they made them, how they grouped their entities into modules (and why), etc. It’s also a best practice to update your documentation as you refactor and add to your code.